 - 'Always in danger' -

-The withdrawal of most international forces from Kabul in mid-2014 brought an end to the protection that had allowed a relative amount of liberal modernity to flourish in Kabul and certain towns.
-Since then, a wave of religious conservatism has washed over the country -- "and not only from the Taliban," said Barmak.
+Since the withdrawal of most international forces from Kabul in mid-2014, a wave of religious conservatism has washed over the country -- "and not only from the Taliban", said Barmak.

 Nearly 3,700 civilians died in the ongoing conflict last year according to the UN -- a record for the past decade.
-The uptick in violence has sparked a fresh exodus from the country, particularly among Kabul's middle class liberals.
+The increase in violence has sparked a fresh exodus from the country, particularly among Kabul's middle-class liberals.

-Back in their dank room, Golbahari sees little light at the end of the tunnel.
+Back in her dank room, Golbahari sees little hope.

 "Before, I dreamed of the future," she said.
 "Now I think only of the past."